Battle of Gettysburg : The Devil's Den

 Fighting at Devil's Den.jpg

-(Picture to the Right: Union retreat from Devil's Den; drawn by Alfred Waud after the battle.
-Battles and Leaders.)
+(Right) Union retreat from Devil's Den; drawn by Alfred Waud after the battle.
+Battles and Leaders.

 The battle lines surged back and forth until the outnumbered Union troops were forced to retreat.
 One wing of 44th Alabama rushed to the summit of Devil's Den where Major George Cary planted the regiment's flag among the boulders.
 "A few minutes later," Colonel Perry recalled, "the Major found me among the rocks near the foot of the hill, prostrated by heat and excessive exertion (and) exhibited an armful of swords as trophies of his victory."
 In the hands of the Confederates, Devil's Den soon became a haven for Confederate sharpshooters who practiced their deadly craft on Union targets on Little Round Top.
 As the battle for Devil's Den raged, the last brigade of General Hood's Division charged toward the Wheatfield.